-Co-curricular salaries will be increased by the same Seattle CPI percentage, if any, as that generally applicable to the state salary schedule.
+Co-curricular salaries will be increased by salary inflator agreed upon in each year of the agreement.
 The following stipends only apply when the duties are not part of the employee's FTE.

 Budget #0100-27-2030-0xx-0000-0000-0 (except Arts Allocation)